Health and social care rights

 If you feel that your personal budget is not enough to meet your care and support needs, or if the local authority cuts it, you can challenge this.
 For details on how to do this, see our pages on complaining about health and social care.

-If you want to sort out your own care and support, you can ask your local authority to make direct payments to cover the cost of the care and support that the local authority would otherwise provide.
+If you want to arrange your own care and support, you can ask your local authority to make direct payments to cover the cost of the care and support that it would otherwise provide.

 You must use your direct payments to meet the care and support needs set out in your care and support plan.
-Your local authority will monitor, and if necessary review, your direct payment arrangements and review them if necessary.
+Your local authority will monitor your direct payment arrangements and review them if necessary.

 The local authority should make direct payments to meet your eligible needs if you request it, and it considers that:

-If you don't have capacity to request direct payments then an authorised person can request them on your behalf.
+If you don't have capacity to request direct payments, an authorised person can request them on your behalf.